sciZer0/7/v/README.md

 Fortunately, we now have the opportunity to find and use solutions that are both reliable and efficient, simultaneously.

-*Plus, to Bitcoiners, this is important to keep in mind, by recognizing that the Bitcoin blockchain will forever be the most successful one in the crypto industry, you deny the ability of our civilization to progress.*
+*Plus, to all Bitcoiners, this is important to keep in mind, by recognizing that the Bitcoin blockchain will forever be the most successful one in the crypto industry, you deny the ability of our civilization to progress.*

 <b>About a New Blockchain</b>